 This skill set is the minimum requirement for all workers entering and working in confined spaces and also allows workers to carry out and interpret gas testing and atmospheric monitoring

 2 day training course for anyone who is required to enter and work in confined spaces, carry out standby operations, conduct gas testing, approving risk assessments and issuing work permits.

 This 3 day training course is the complete package – This provides workers with the skills and competencies to enter and work, gas test atmospheres, issue work permits, conduct standby duties, operate breathing apparatus and undertake confined space rescue.

 This unit of competency covers the skills and knowledge required to test atmospheres using a range of testing equipment in order to determine a safe atmosphere for workers.

 This 1 day course is the minimum requirement for all workers entering and working in confined spaces. – Group training is onsite at your workplace in Canberra and surrounding areas.

 The unit of competency “Issue work permits” covers the skills and knowledge required to issue work permits.

-Platinum Safety and Training offers on-site training for all your confined space training requirements.
+Platinum Safety and Training offers training for all your confined space training requirements.

-Confined space training is required for people working in confined spaces.
+Confined space training is a mandatory requirement for people working in any confined spaces.
 As defined in the Safe Work Australia Code of Practice, a confined space means an enclosed or partially enclosed space that:

 Some common examples of confined space in the workplace are storage tanks, pressure vessels, boilers, pipes, pits, sewers and silos.